BattleBots: History

+Early competitions

-BattleBots is an offshoot of the original version Robot Wars, the brainchild of Marc Thorpe.
+BattleBots is an offshoot of the original Robot Wars tournaments, the brainchild of Marc Thorpe.
 Robot Wars had financial backing from Sm:)e communications, a New York record company.
 The Thorpe partnership broke up in 1997, starting many years of legal wrangling between Thorpe and Profile Records (the former Sm:)e Communications).
-Profile licensed Robot Wars to a UK production company and Robot Wars ran for seven years as a popular television program in the UK, before being revived for 2016.
+Profile licensed Robot Wars to Mentorn, a UK television production company.
+Mentorn's Robot Wars ran from 1998 to 2004 as a popular television program in the UK, with a short-lived revival from 2016 to 2017.

-The robot builders left behind in San Francisco formed BattleBots, Inc. and began a series of competitions.
+The robot builders left behind in San Francisco formed BattleBots, Inc. and began a series of larger competitions.
 The first was held in Long Beach, California in August 1999 and streamed online, attracting 40,000 streams.
 Lenny Stucker, a television producer known for his work on telecasts of professional boxing, was in attendance and showed interest in being involved with BattleBots—believing the concept of robot combat was "hip" and have shown an interest in technology.
 Stucker made changes to the competition's format and presentation to make it more suitable for television, including elements reminiscent of boxing (such as a red and blue corner) and shifting to a single-elimination format.
-The creators tried selling the competition as a television series to networks such as CBS, NBC, HBO, and Showtime—but they failed to understand the concept of the program or take it seriously.
+The creators tried selling the competition as a television series to networks such as CBS, NBC, HBO, and Showtime, but none picked it up.
 A second event was held as a pay-per-view in Las Vegas in 1999, the PPV was in turn, used as a pilot to pitch the show again, with a higher rate of success.

+Comedy Central seasons (2000–2002)

 Among the networks interested was Comedy Central, who ultimately picked up the program.
 Debbie Liebling, the network's Senior Vice President of original programming and development, felt that the concept would appeal to the network's young adult demographic, explaining that "it was really funny and really nerdy.
 The Internet was not a big thing yet, so the nerd culture wasn't so celebrated.
 It was sports for the nerdy person, I guess."
 Co-creator Greg Munson viewed the deal as a double-edged sword; it gave BattleBots an outlet and a larger budget, but the network insisted on the addition of comedic aspects to BattleBots as a program, such as sketches involving contestants.
 However, the competition itself was not affected by this mandate; Liebling described the final product as being "a parody of a sports show without being a parody".
 Munson lamented that the network had also ignored his suggestion for the co-host role to be filled by "attractive geek girls" with sufficient knowledge to speak with builders, having elected to "[keep] throwing bigger and better hot babes at it", such as Carmen Electra.